hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 ## Git

-Branch from `develop`, pull requests against `develop`.
+### Creating a New Branch

+All new branches **must** fork from `master`, e.g. `git checkout -b your-new-feature-or-fix master`.

+#### Rationale

+The `master` branch at all times represents the most stable version of Hypatia.
+All new branches must fork from `master` so that they begin with the most stable foundation possible.
+This helps cut down on the number of bugs and problems that can arise from forking a branch from a less stable branch, e.g. an existing feature branch; the new branch will inherit any problems or conflicts of that branch.
+By forking all branches from `master` those branches are less likely to inherit any problems than if they forked from anywhere else.

+### General Practices

 * Try to avoid large/huge commits
 * Try to avoid imlementing multiple concepts in one commit
 * A branch should only implement what its name describes, e.g., "add-display-settings-and-tools"

-### Git Flow

-The general git flow of the project follows [A Successful git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).
-Please branch from the `develop` branch.

 ### Git Messages